Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “...Something to chew on during my evening walk, at least,” Arthur decided.
 “Is the team ready?”

 One of the most difficult points of high office was the constant security.
-He didn’t begrudge the Secret Service their needs---they’d saved his life several times already, though the public didn’t know---but it did mean he didn’t have the freedom to simply *go for a walk,* even just around the Rose Garden.
+He didn’t begrudge the Secret Service their needs - they’d saved his life several times already, though the public didn’t know - but it did mean he didn’t have the freedom to simply *go for a walk,* even just around the Rose Garden.

 “They know your routine.
 I daresay they were ready an hour ago.”
 Margaret stood up, smoothed down her skirt and collected the few items she’d brought with her.
 “I’ll see you tomorrow.”